microchip-pic-avr-tools/powersmart-dcld/Resources/readme.txt

   * Applying gain modulation to the compensation filter on a cycle-by-cycle basis
   * Determining the most recent gain modulation factor

-This sub group 'GainControl' specifies all parameters required to perform the cycle-by-cycle gain modulation, but excludes the determination of these parameters.
+This subgroup 'GainControl' specifies all parameters required to perform the cycle-by-cycle gain modulation but excludes the determination of these parameters.
+A function pointer to a user-defined function can be set to include the factor determination routine.

 8) Controller Advanced Sub-Group (new)

-This version of DCLD adds a new parameter sub group 'Advanced' to the controller object.
+This version of DCLD adds a new parameter subgroup 'Advanced' to the controller object.
 This parameter group may be used as data buffer by advanced features.